abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Redis__ - An open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.

 __REST__ - REpresentational State Transfer, an architectural style, and an approach to communications that is often used in the development of Web services.

+__Shark__ - Also known as SQL on Spark, is a large-scale data warehouse system for Spark designed to be compatible with Apache Hive.
+Shark supports Hive's query language, metastore, serialization formats, and user-defined functions, providing seamless integration with existing Hive deployments and a familiar, more powerful option for new ones.
+It has been subsumed by Spark SQL.

 __Spark__ - A fast, in-memory data processing engine with elegant and expressive development APIs to allow data workers to efficiently execute streaming, machine learning or SQL workloads that require fast iterative access to datasets.